fsharp/fslang-design/RFCs/FS-1111-refcell-op-information-messages.md

 As of F# 4.0, ``let mutable x = ...`` supports automatic promotion to a reference cell if the ``x`` is captured in a closure.
 As a result, the explicit use of ``ref``  cells is now far less common for F# programming.

-Because of this, we can now gently deprecate the default FSharp.Core definition of
+Because of this, we can now gently give advisory messages when using these.

     let (!) (r: 'T ref)  = r.Value
     let (:=) (r: 'T ref) (v: 'T)  = r.Value <- v